-NSG 1721 - Pharmacology for Nursing
+NSG 1721 - Pharmacology for Nursing 2 Credit hours

 Focuses on the general principles of pharmacology.
 Selected drug classifications related to the neurological, circulatory, urinary, respiratory, endocrine, gastrointestinal, and immune systems and process are discussed.
 Health care considerations appropriate to individual drug classification will be emphasized.
 "C" grade policy applies.
 Prerequisites: Acceptance into the Nursing program or permission from Chair or Dean of Nursing.

-NSG 1990 - Independent Study in NSG
+NSG 1990 - Independent Study in NSG 1-8 Credit hours